EVerest/EVerest/docs/tutorials/how_to_ocpp/index.rst

 - SmartCharging: Includes configuration parameters that apply when the feature profile SmartCharging is implemented
 - PnC: Used for Plug&Charge and includes configuration parameters that have been introduced within the OCPP1.6J Plug&Charge Whitepaper

-EVerest's libocpp supports all configuration parameters that are specified within OCPP1.6.
+EVerest's `libocpp` supports all configuration parameters that are specified within OCPP1.6.
 Despite that, it is possible to omit configuration parameters that are not required and it is even possible to omit a whole feature profile in the configuration file if it is not supported.
-This means that the configuration of the libocpp provides maximum flexibility and can be tailored to your specific charging station.
+This means that the configuration of the `libocpp` provides maximum flexibility and can be tailored to your specific charging station.

-You can specify the path to this configuration file  inside the everest configuration file using the configuration parameter ChargePointConfigPath of the OCPP module within everest-core.
+You can specify the path to this configuration file  inside the `everest-core` configuration file using the configuration parameter ChargePointConfigPath of the OCPP module within everest-core.
 This defaults to *ocpp-config.json*.
 If this path is relative the default path for the ocpp configuration dist/share/everest/modules/OCPP will be prepended.